 “I was thrilled to receive this fellowship,” Campanell said.
 "I think it is the best possible fit for me."

 The U.S. Department of Energy's Princeton Plasma Physics Laboratory (PPPL) celebrated Earth Week last week with a talk by a New York City official about New York’s sustainability plan, a Labwide cleanup by a team of industrious volunteers and awards recognizing PPPL staff members who have promoted a greener PPPL.

-Scientists at Princeton University and the U.S. Department of Energy’s (DOE) Princeton Plasma Physics Laboratory (PPPL) are developing a unique process to verify that nuclear weapons to be dismantled or removed from deployment contain true warheads.
+The National Nuclear Security Administration (NNSA) has named Princeton University and the U.S. Department of Energy’s (DOE) Princeton Plasma Physics Laboratory (PPPL) participants in a new $25 million, five-year project to address technology and policy issues related to nuclear arms control.
+The project will include a unique process that Princeton and PPPL are developing to verify that nuclear weapons to be dismantled or removed from deployment contain true warheads.

 Princeton Plasma Physics Laboratory is a U.S. Department of Energy national laboratory managed by Princeton University.

 © 2018 Princeton Plasma Physics Laboratory.
 All rights reserved.